![]() deutsches Glossar |

 A member of a train crew who assists the engineer in the train handling.

-BRAKING WEIGHT
+BRAKE WEIGHT

 BRAKING PERCENTAGE, BRAKING RATIO)